Translate Website | Traducir Sitio Web

 Many websites provide area searches for notaries public.
 Notaries public can also be found in the yellow pages of your local telephone directory.

 The results will be sent via U.S. Mail.
-The Department of Justice makes every effort to process requests for PFECs within 30 days of receipt.
-However, due to budget constraints, please allow 90 - 120 days for the results.
+The Department of Justice makes every effort to process requests for PFECs within 60 days of receipt.

 Any person who has been convicted of a felony, certain misdemeanors, certain firearms offenses, who is addicted to narcotics, who is the subject of a domestic violence restraining order, or has been committed to a mental institution pursuant to Welfare and Institutions Code section 8100, may not possess or have under his or her control any firearm.
 See Prohibiting Categories, pdf.
 Certain federal statutes impose lifetime and other more restrictive prohibitions on firearm possession.
 Additionally, certain statutory conditions exist that allow for the possession of firearms but preclude the acquisition or purchase of additional firearms, such as the subjects of certain restraining orders and those under state or federal indictment.